-All University faculty or staff members are responsible employees or mandatory reporters for Title IX.
+All University faculty or staff members are responsible employees for reports pursuant to the University's Discrimination and Harassment Policy.
 This includes housing and residential staff, RAs and RDs, GTAs and GRAs.
 The only exceptions to this requirement are people directly employed by confidential resources on campus: CAPE or the HCC.
 A Title IX concern can be received by any DU employee about a student, staff or faculty member.
 Reportable concerns are typically verbal and informal.

-If anyone, including a student, asks to speak to you about something confidential, it is your responsibility to inform them that if it is something about gender-based discrimination, harassment or violence, you are a mandatory reporter.
+If anyone, including a student, asks to speak to you about something confidential, it is your responsibility to inform them that if it is something about gender-based discrimination, harassment or violence, you are a responsible employee.
 If they choose not to tell you, it is important to tell them you want them to have someone to speak with, and refer them to a confidential resource on campus.
 Also, remind them that they will learn about their options and are not required to participate in an investigation.
 You can also refer them to CAPE or the HCC for support.
-None of these referrals substitutes for a report to Title IX.
+None of these referrals substitutes for a report to the Office of Equal Opportunity &Title IX.